clonejo/clubstatusd/api-specification.md

 404 unknown announcement id

 #### PUT Presence
-Mandatory members: `type`, `user`, `api_key`
+Mandatory members: `type`, `user`
 The presence times out after 15 minutes.
 The `note` attribute is ignored.
-To set presence(s), you need to provide a valid API key.
-The administritor should give you one, but is free to blacklist you if you generate false-positives (i.e. users are listed as present when in fact they are not).
-Thus, please make sure you do proper checking (eg. check if your device connected to the club wifi/ethernet).
+Please make sure you do proper checking (eg. check if your device connected to the club wifi/ethernet).

 ## Public API